An Austrian skier has won the first gold medal of Sunday's eight medal events at the Winter Olympics in Sochi, Russia.

-Among the events are the popular men's downhill in Alpine skiing, and the men's normal hill at the ski jump.
-Medals will also be awarded in biathlon, cross country skiing, figure skating, luge, snowboard and speed skating.
+Medals will also be awarded Sunday in ski jump, biathlon, cross country skiing, figure skating, luge, snowboard and speed skating.

 On Saturday, Norway's Ole Einar Bjoerndalen became the oldest Winter Olympic gold medalist in an individual sport.
 The 40-year-old athlete finished first in the biathlon 10-kilometer sprint, beating the age record held by Canadian skeleton racer Duff Gibson who was 39 when he won gold at the 2006 Turin Olympics.